Updated: Nov 9, 2022

 - Low socioeconomic status & income;

 - Poor relationship with partner;

 - Negative cognitive attributions (the tendency to make judgments of intent, hostility, and blame regarding others' behaviours).

 If you or someone you know need help, contact your doctor or health professional for support.
 Seeing a Psychologist can help.
-At D.I.V.E. we offer women's integrative counselling appointments to help support you through the challenges, and equip you with the resources, tools and strategies to bring about a greater sense of balance, health and well-being.
+At D.I.V.E. we offer women's holistic psychology appointments to help support you through the challenges, and equip you with the resources, tools and strategies to bring about a greater sense of balance, health and well-being.